harshac/darbadar/_posts/blogs/2019-02-04-looking-back-at-a-year-of-living-and-travelling-across-europe.md

 galleryEnabled: false
 positionY: 30%
 ---

-Looking back at a year of living and travelling across Europe

 Three days had passed since my arrival in Barcelona and I was still barely clawing at my new life.
 In spite of having ransacked the market nearly half a dozen times, I was running short of everyday supplies.
 That evening, cursing my dreadful memory, I headed out yet again to buy some more.

-It was 9:30 in the night when I started making my way back, shopping bags in both hands, feet a little jittery as I navigated through widowed streets.
-Suddenly, a strange noise like a million church bells ringing started reverberating through the city.
-Clang-clang-clang!
-This would die soon, I thought, whatever it was.
+It was 10 in the night when I started making my way back, shopping bags in both hands, feet a little jittery as I navigated through widowed streets.
+Suddenly, a strange noise like a million church bells ringing started reverberating through the city. _Clang-clang-clang!_ This would die soon, I thought, whatever it was.

 Two minutes.
 Five minutes.
 Nine, then ten.
 It continued to rush out relentlessly from every nook and corner like a manic mob.
 Louder and louder it grew until silence of the night lay completely undone.
 Heart thumping in dread, I listened attentively to identify the source of that ominous sound.
 It was the cry of a hundred, thousand utensils banging in sync.
 Perhaps the locals were protesting against tourists, I thought, as I remembered from day before posters I had spotted in a neighbourhood that told tourists to “GO BACK!”
 I did not have a local SIM at the time, and thus, no means to communicate with the handful of contacts I had in the city.
 Gut crumbling in anxiety, I pulled the hood of my sweatshirt over my head to cover my face and hurried back home as fast as my shaky feet would take me.
 Later that night, I uncovered the truth behind the commotion.